mobify/schemer/README.md

 ![Image](app/images/schemer.gif)

-Schema comparison tool for Adaptive.js 1.0 projects.
+Schema comparison tool for Adaptive.js 1.x and Mobify.js 1.x projects.

 ## What's a schema?
 A schema is a context against a view/fixture pair, with some metadata.
 In other words, the schema will contain:

  - The schema name
- - The view path the schema was generated with (relative to project folder)
+ - The view path the schema was generated with (relative to project folder).
+   Not applicable for Mobify.js projects.
  - The fixture path the schema was generated with (relative to project folder)
  - The generated context of the view with the fixture